allegro/allegro.tech/_posts/2018-05-22-Static-linking-vs-dyld3.md

-Having some statically linked library, beware of linking it with more than one dynamic library – this will result in static library objects being duplicated across dynamic libraries and that could be a&nbsp;serious problem.
+Having some statically linked library, beware of linking it with more than one dynamic library – this will result in static library objects being duplicated across different dynamic libraries and that could be a&nbsp;serious problem.
 [`otool`](http://www.manpagez.com/man/1/otool/) can be used to display all dynamic library symbols and to detect duplicates.